Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 Here’s a breakdown of what you need to know:

 • Top-Level Domains Defined: TLDs are the last part of a domain name, like .com, .org, or .net.
-They categorize websites based on their purpose, such as commercial, non-profit, or network providers.
+They categorize websites based on purpose, such as commercial, non-profit, or network providers.

 By understanding the structure and management of TLDs, you gain insight into the broader framework that underlies web addresses.